 A brief glimpse into turning a porcelain vessel on the wheel and adding a loop to the rim.

 Making a plate with a decorated surface

-A video in two parts where I roll out clay for a plate, roll in dried grasses and seed heads to create a decorated surface, and then use another plate as a mould for the shape.
+This video in two parts aims to show a simple clay project that can be made at home using tools you might have access to.
+Here I make a small decorated plate – I roll out clay for a plate, press in dried grasses and seed heads to create a decorated surface, and then use another plate as a mould for the shape.

 A bit of coiling in the kitchen

-Here I’m Using a serrated kidney to work the outside of the pot and even out any lumps and bumps.
+During Covid Lockdown I worked with clay in my kitchen.
+Here I’m using a serrated kidney tool to work the outside of the pot and even out any lumps and bumps.
 I use the flat side of the kidney to smooth over the rough surface.
 Adding coils, I drag plenty of clay down with my fingers to merge with the previous layer, inside and outside.
-Then I use a firm kidney to ‘raise’ the clay, thinning the walls in the process and increasing the height.
+Then I use a firm plastic kidney to ‘raise’ the clay, thinning the walls in the process and increasing the height.
 To level the top, I use a craft knife to first mark where I want to cut a line and then cut the wavy top off, to give a level rim.